kmykoh97/distributed-key-value-database/cache/memcached/README.md

-## keev
+# Implementation of RPC and distributed cache using Memcached for CDN

-keev is a simple key-value store built on top of hash tables using Go.
-Clients communicate with the server using gRPC and Google Protocol Buffers (protobufs).
-Data persist to disk and saving occurs every 5 minutes.
+A simple client side coordinator for distributed key-value store built on top of hash tables using Go.
+User(client) communicate with coordinator(server) using gRPC and Google Protocol Buffers(protobufs).
+Data persist to disk or removed from disk every 5 minutes.

 ## Architecture

 High-level overview:

                  ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐
                                       Clients